piotrmurach/tty-command/README.md

 #### 3.2.3 Handling Input

-You can provide input to stdin stream using the `:data` key.
+You can provide input to stdin stream using the `:input` key.
 For instance, given the following executable called `cli` that expects name from `stdin`:

 ```ruby
 name = $stdin.gets